pupubird/42kl-stalker-bot/README.md

 ### Prerequisites

-You need `python3` and a discord bot!
+You need `python3` and a Discord bot!

 ### Installing